hansen7/Kaggle_Competition/Summary/Kaggle Competition Summary.md

 ####

-- **Step4: Feature Selection**, the algorithm are divided into 2 parts(1. step1 - 8: to get the quasi-optimized $S_f$ quickly, 2.
+- **Step4: Feature Selection**, inspired by a similiar method applied to the [*Kaggle*'s Heritage Health Prize dataset.](https://www.kaggle.com/c/hhp) The algorithm are divided into 2 parts(1. step1 - 8: to get the quasi-optimized $S_f$ quickly, 2.
 Rest of the steps: to make local adjustments on these $S_f$ feature set ).

   ![](https://raw.githubusercontent.com/hansen7/Kaggle_Competition/master/Algorithmic_Trading_Challenge/f6.png)